PSYCH 1001 Sec. 1

 3. Read material BEFORE we cover it in class.
 Another function of human memory is that we tend to remember things much easier when we have some sort of mental framework to guide us.
 That's exactly what reading the material ahead of time does; it gives you that all important mental framework so that when the professor mentions the concept, you already have a place to "hang" the information.

 4. Find a place to study where you can concentrate.
 Problems in absorbing new information arise when distracting thoughts, background noise, televisions, stereos, and friends sidetrack your attention.
 I recommend the library.
+No matter how good you think you are at multi-tasking, do NOT do it while studying.
+Loads and loads of research data say that you should NOT divide your attention between your phone, your music, television, etc. while reading and studying.
+Concentrate solely on studying for 15-30 minutes, then "reward" yourself with a short break.
 How does your study location rate: Study Distraction Analysis

 5. BEWARE - so much of psych sounds familiar that it is very tempting to think you are grasping it all just by passively listening in lecture.
 This is not enough to actually learn and be able to use the material in the course.
 You must be an active, involved learner and really work with the text and lecture notes to get a good grade.
-Test yourself before I test you -can you answer all the questions in our book or on the Plotnik website without difficulty?
-If you take the online practice test and only get 60% right, there is a pretty good chance you' ll only get ~60% (D-) on our test too!
+Test yourself before I test you -can you answer all the questions in our book without difficulty?
+If you take the chapter tests and only get 60% right, there is a pretty good chance you' ll only get ~60% (D-) on our test too!
 The study aids you actually produce yourself (flashcards, outlines, concept maps) are extremely important to your learning.
+Conscientiously try to anticipate our test questions.
+Each day after class ask yourself "What concepts from today's class are likely to be on the test (and make a list)?

 Back to Index